aayushxrj/gochat/README.md

 cd ./gochat/
 ```

-Now you can get the app up and running using either [Docker](https://www.docker.com/) or by running it locally.
+Now you can get the app up and running.
+You can do this either by running it locally on your machine or via [Docker](https://www.docker.com/) or within a [GitHub Codespace](https://github.com/features/codespaces).

 ### Local Usage